 Last Updated : 09.20.2022

-As we discussed in a recent webinar on Microsoft Azure security considerations, Azure’s consistent innovation provides great value but requires enterprises to stay up to date on sophisticated and evolving threats.
+As we discussed in a recent webinar on Microsoft Azure security considerations, Azure’s consistent innovation provides great value but requires enterprises to stay updated on sophisticated and evolving threats.

-Azure environments are constantly at risk from cybercrime or companies are encountering internal security issues due to misconfigurations and mismanagement.
-For example, App developer Probase left an Azure blob, containing files with personally identifiable data, wide open.
-It was discovered that UK-based app developer Probase exposed information - including medical records, recruitment data, occupational health assessments, insurance claim documents and more - via an unsecured cloud database.
-The news was first broken by The Register, which was tipped off by cybersecurity researcher Oliver Hough.
+Azure environments are constantly at risk from cybercrime, or companies encounter internal security issues due to misconfigurations and mismanagement.
+For example, App developer Probase left an Azure blob containing files with wide open data.
+It was discovered that UK-based app developer Probase exposed information – including medical records, recruitment data, occupational health assessments, insurance claim documents, and more – via an unsecured cloud database.
+The Register first broke the news, which was tipped off by cybersecurity researcher Oliver Hough.
 The publication, investigating the matter, found that 587,000 files were left in an unprotected Azure blob.
 Any malicious actors that knew where to look would have been able to find and access the database with ease.

 Making matters worse, research from McKinsey shows that insider threats are present in 50% of cyber breaches — and 44% of root causes can be attributed to negligence.
 Oftentimes, breaches occur when inexperienced or understaffed IT teams are asked to handle large-scale cloud migrations.

 Suffice it to say that Azure can be incredibly complicated.
 If you’re new to the platform, it’s very easy to make small mistakes that can lead to catastrophic consequences.

 With all this in mind, let’s take a closer look at some of the leading Azure security issues that were discussed in the webinar to give you a better idea of what you can do to protect your cloud environment.